wp-plugins/dynamic-content-gallery-plugin/README.txt

 **Assigning Images to Posts**

-Enter your image URL in the Write Post/Page screen DCG Metabox Image URL field.
+Either select Auto in the Image Management options to automatically pull in Image Attachments from relevant Posts/Pages, or enter your image URL in the Write Post/Page screen DCG Metabox Image URL field.
 (The exact form of the image URL depends on whether your DCG Image File Management Settings are set to FULL or PARTIAL URL).

 Slide Pane text can be configured in three ways - Manual, Auto or None